teamviewer/TeamViewerPS/Docs/Help/Set-TeamViewerAPIUri.md

 PS /> Set-TeamViewerAPIUri -Default $true
 ```

-Sets the WebAPI Uri to default.
+Sets the WebAPI for TeamViewerPS to the default value.

 ## PARAMETERS

 ### -NewUri

-New WebAPI Uri for the module.
+Sets a specific uri to the web API for TeamViewerPS.

 ```yaml
 Type: String